 The concept of Six Sigma is often derived back to a 19th-century mathematician, Carl Friedrich Gauss, and hence the name Six Sigma.
 He was the first person to introduce the bell curves that represented normal distributions and standard deviation.
 When the industrial revolution arrived, the idea of mass production came into being.
 Henry Ford adopted this idea and developed an assembly to translate this idea into reality.
 The biggest problem with any mass production process is its inevitable errors.
 Teams of highly skilled supervisors and managers were deployed to detect these errors by measuring quantities and control quality.

-This practice was aced by Motorola, in the 1980s, when they decided to measure errors per million from errors per thousand for the sake of improving quality produced.
+This practice was aced by Motorola, in the 1980s, when they decided to measure errors per million from errors per thousand for the sake of improving the quality produced.
 This is how Six Sigma methodologies were born which are being implemented upon around the world and saving millions of dollars.

 For getting more information on this subject, you should check out these links: